In this guide, we’ll describe how to create a healthy, utility-based Bitcoin economy and why the “hodl” mentality is seriously flawed.

 “The whole idea is to grow the economy to a point where you no longer need to change cryptocurrencies back into central bank money and back again into cryptocurrency.
 The point was grow the economy where you receive your wages in Bitcoin, paid your rent in Bitcoin, paid your food in Bitcoin, shopped online with Bitcoin; where you no longer needed central bank money for anything where you would cut fiat entirely out of the loop.
 Once your only receiving new money in cryptocurrency and your using this cryptocurrency, then your on the path to a new monetary system.”

 Spend and replace is the way to continue building the Bitcoin economy and ecosystem.
 Another way think about it is by recycling.
 By actually using Bitcoin, you are helping to create utility.
 By creating utility, it will make others want to use it too.

-Bottom line: spending Bitcoins creates value which increases the total price of your portfolio.
+Bottom line: spending your Bitcoin Cash creates value which increases the total price of your portfolio.

-We hope this guide has cleared up why stashing away Bitcoins and never spending them is not only bad for your investment in the long-term, but also bad for the Bitcoin ecosystem in the short-term.
+We hope this guide has cleared up why stashing away your coins and never spending them is not only bad for your investment in the long-term, but also bad for the ecosystem in the short-term.

-Download the Bitcoin.com Wallet to get started using Bitcoin (BCH) today!
+Download the Bitcoin.com Wallet to get started using Bitcoin Cash (BCH) today!